 One solution is to make this portal accessible via the Internet, but that can expose the company to a plethora of security risks.
 After all, different business departments use multiple intranet applications, and publishing them directly on the Internet will open them up to everyone.

 A second, and more appropriate, solution is to use a Virtual Private Network (also commonly referred to as VPN).
 In this article, we’ll take a closer look at what is SSL VPN, its pros and cons, as well as how it fares against IPSec VPNs.

 What is SSL VPN?

-An SSL VPN uses the Secure Sockets Layer protocol – or, more often than not, its replacement, the Transport Layer Security protocol – in web browsers to provide users with the capability of secure, remote VPN access.
-End-to-end encryption is employed to protect all data transmissions between an Internet-connected device and the SSL VPN server.
+An SSL VPN uses the Secure Sockets Layer protocol – or the Transport Layer Security protocol – in web browsers to provide users with the capability of secure, remote VPN access.
+End-to-end encryption is employed to protect all data transmissions between an Internet-connected device and the server.

 Enterprises use SSL VPNs for two main reasons: